huggingface/blog/intro-graphml.md

     - Explanation: the representation of a graph and its permutations should be the same after going through the network)
 - be permutation equivariant
     - Equation: \\(P(f(G))=f(P(G))\\) with f the network, P the permutation function, G the graph
-    - Explanation: permuting the nodes before processing should be equivalent to permuting their representations
+    - Explanation: permuting the nodes before passing them to the network should be equivalent to permuting their representations

 Typical neural networks, such as RNNs or CNNs are not permutation invariant.
 A new architecture, the Graph Neural Network, was therefore introduced.